hanabi/hanabi.github.io/Reference.md

   * Next, Cathy sees that Bob just blind-played a blue 3 immediately after this red clue, so she knows that she must have a one-away from playable red card - the red 4.
 Cathy holds on to the red 4 for later and discards.
 * Except in rare circumstances, ***Bluffing* is only permissible when you are the person directly before the player who is blind-playing a card**.
 This is called being in *Bluff Seat*.
 Do not *Bluff* unless you are in *Bluff Seat*!
 (This follows from *Good Lie Principle*.)

-### Bluff Prompts / Prompt Bluffs (Illegal)

-* It is illegal to trick players into thinking that they are *Prompted*. *Prompts* **must** be the truth.
-* For example, in a 4-player game:
-  * Red 1 and blue 1 are played on the stacks.
-  * Bob has a clued 2 in his hand and does not know its true identity.
-  * Alice clues red to Donald, touching a red 3 as a *Play Clue*.
-  * Bob knows that this must be a *Prompt*, so his 2 must be red 2.
-He plays it, and it is instead the blue 2.
-  * Cathy is slightly surprised that Bob played the blue 2, but he must have been able to figure it out somehow.
-  * Furthermore, Cathy knows that Alice's clue to Donald must be a *Finesse*, so Cathy must have the red 2 on her *Finesse Position*.
-She plays it, and it is instead the blue 5 and misplays.
-  * This was Alice's fault, because *Bluffs* are only allowed if they can be revealed immediately from a blind-play.

 ### The Early Game (Intermediate Section)

 * The *Early Game* is introduced in the beginner's document.
 In short: